omermohammed-hub/ecommerce-data-analytics/documentation/business_insights.md

 **223 products** were identified as being below their defined reorder levels.

-### Evidence

-- Products below reorder level: **223**

 ### Business Implication

 Products below their reorder thresholds may create stock availability issues and potentially result in missed sales if replenishment is not managed promptly.

 ### Recommendation

-Prioritise replenishment for products below reorder level, particularly products with higher sales velocity.
+Prioritise replenishment for products below reorder level, particularly those with higher sales velocity.

-Management should also review whether current reorder levels appropriately reflect recent demand patterns.
+Review whether current reorder levels reflect **recent demand patterns** and whether thresholds should be adjusted accordingly.

 ---